 You should not expect addiction treatment in Rumney to completely “cure” you of all your addictive impulses or feelings.

-In general, residential programmes are quite diverse, and will see you participating in mutual aid meetings, complementary or holistic therapies, sharing experiences with other clients, physical exercise routines, and a gradual return to the kind of ordered life that may be regarded as normal for most people.
+Usually, residential programmes near Rumney and the surrounding Cardiff area are multi-faceted, and during these you share your experience with other clients, participate in various therapy sessions and do physical exercise, and a gradual return to the kind of ordered life that may be regarded as normal for most people.